ANALYSIS-Trump's legacy: A more divided America, a more unsettled world

 By Matt Spetalnick, Andrea Shalal, Jeff Mason and Steve Holland

 WASHINGTON, Jan 19 (Reuters) - When President Donald Trump delivered his inaugural speech on Jan.
-20, 2017, he promised an end to "American carnage," painting a bleak picture of a divided, dysfunctional nation he had insisted that he alone could fix.
+20, 2017, he promised an end to "American carnage," a bleak and dysfunctional nation he had promised that he alone could fix.

 Closing out his presidency exactly four years later, Trump leaves behind an even more polarized America, where thousands are dying daily from the COVID-19 pandemic, the economy is badly damaged and political violence has surged.